MindRenixStudio/FilamenterosConsole/README.md

 # Patreon / Sharing
 If you like our application, please consider our patreon for further development or share this app https://www.patreon.com/mindrenixstudio

+# Bugs
+If your console write out looks scuffed, just resize the window of your console and it will self-adjust